-Today, I speak with Gerd Gigerenzer.
-Gigerenzer is the director of the Max Planck Institute for Human Development in Berlin, and is a former professor of psychology at the University at Chicago.
-Gerd is also the director of the Harding Center for Risk Literacy (read David Harding, the head of trend following firm Winton Capital).
+My guest today is Gerd Gigerenzer, the director of the Max Planck Institute for Human Development in Berlin, and is a former professor of psychology at the University at Chicago.
+Gerd is also the director of the Harding Center for Risk Literacy (read David Harding the head of trend following firm Winton Capital).

 In this episode of Trend Following Radio: